thecodenomad/warchest/README.md

 ## Building

-Assuming `make` and `golang >= 1.16` are installed, then just run `make`
+Assuming `make` and `golang >= 1.16` are installed, then just run:

+`make`

+## Contained Execution

+To spin up a docker container that includes a running version of the service, run:

+`make run`

+Your service will be available at http://localhost:8080/

+# Testing

+## Unittests
+Go Gadget Go!
+Go test!

+`make test`

+## Integration and Beyond tests
+Placeholder buckets that have a few tests enabling quicker test building.

+### L2
+L2 testing for this project includes the verification of API responses.

+`make L2`

+### L3 (WIP)
+L3 testing for this project will include a higher level test using cypress or selenium

+`make L3`

+# WIP

-## Executing
+## Configuration

-Before you can run the binary, you will need to create a config file that includes all of the transactions that have been made for all the coins in your wallet.
-See the below for formatting.
+Configs are still a work in progress, ideally the coins and their transactions should be saved each time they are pulled from the API.

 ### Example Config
 A full example of a config can be seen below: